susanBuck/notes/07_Version_Control/10_Deploy_to_Digital_Ocean.md

 	$ ssh root@your-digital-ocean-ip-address

-When prompted, use the root password you received in the abovementioned meail.
+When prompted, use the root password you received in the abovementioned email.

 Take a look at your web directory: